 Dario Franchitti gets a helping hand in the pits.

 To give you an idea just how close the finish was at the 2011 Kentucky 300, Ed Carpenter had one Honda push to pass feature left, which he used on the backstretch of the last lap of the 300-mile race.
 Dario Franchitti had used up all of his Honda push to pass features on his car already.
-Since Franchitti and Carpenter were battling neck and neck for 21 laps, it's reasonable to assume that the one Honda push to pass feature left for Carpenter and a measure of good Karma are what made the difference for the #67 Dollar General Sarah Fisher Racing car and its now IZOD IndyCar Series victor, Ed Carpenter.
+Since Franchitti and Carpenter were battling neck and neck for 21 laps, it's logical to assume that the one Honda push to pass feature left for Carpenter and a measure of good Karma are what made the difference for the #67 Dollar General Sarah Fisher Racing car and its now IZOD IndyCar Series victor, Ed Carpenter.

 There are only two races to go before a champion is crowned for the 2011 IZOD IndyCar Series season.
 Who will it be?
 Franchitti?
 Power?
 Dixon?
 Servia?
 Or Kanaan?
-These five racers hold the first five positions.
+These five drivers hold the first five positions.
 Things are just starting to get interesting.
 We can't wait to find out and bet you can't either.

 Redline Review & the Child Rescue Network

 Redline Review is dedicated to providing the absolute best in automotive enthusiast media coverage, while at the same time raising awareness of the worthy cause of finding missing children and reuniting them with their families.
 We've already helped in finding a missing child.
 Let's all work together to finding many more.